 Hello

-If you'd like a chat about support for your child or advice around their needs please contact their class teacher.
+If you'd like a chat about support for your child or advice around their needs please contact their class teacher or the Pastoral Team.
 They will be able to offer support or may recommend that you speak to someone else at school.
 We will get back to you!
 Also please share any ideas or agencies that you have found useful.
 There is a lot of good stuff out there!

 Baking cakes Cooking together Create a scrapbook Treasure hunt Flip book animation Create your own story Make a fairy doorway Stage a family play Create a den Chalk art in the garden Plant sunflowers Plant tomatoes